sangkeon/opaguide_src/chap4/builtinfunction.md

 ```

 ### Create an array of integers in a specific range
 The numbers.range function produces an array of integers in the specified range.
 Typical range of similar functions has scope from first number to last number - 1.
 However, numbers.range produces an array containing both the preceding and the latter digits.
 Also, if the preceding number is greater than the latter, an array is created in reverse order from the preceding to the latter.
-Because the Rego language used by OPA does not have a direct for loop, the use of nubmers.range to create an integer array can similarly implement the for loop.
+Because the Rego language used by OPA does not have a direct for loop, the use of numbers.range to create an integer array can similarly implement the for loop.

 ```
 # [9, 8, 7, 6, 5, 4, 3, 2, 1]